Semple Stadium defends decision not to allow people onto the pitch on game days

-reasons outlined for not permitting patrons onto the pitch at Semple Stadium

-The chairman of the Semple Stadium Management Committee, Con Hogan, has issued a statement outlining the reasons why patrons are not allowed onto the pitch area of the venue on mathc day.
+The chairman of the Semple Stadium Management Committee, Con Hogan, has issued a statement outlining the reasons why patrons are not allowed onto the pitch area of the venue on match day.

 Chairman of the Semple Stadium Management Committee, Con Hogan